api3dao/old-api3-docs/docs/pre-alpha/README.md

 Therefore, what is widely known as _the oracle problem_ is in practice _an API connectivity problem_.

-Existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude API providers.
+Existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude _API providers_.
 By refining the definition of the problem, **API3** aims to provide a much more optimal solution.

 ::: tip API3 Whitepaper (pdf)
 For a detailed discussion of the API3 project, read the [API3 Whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf).